mikeycao/state-level-indicators-for-panel-analysis/README.md

 ## Citing statePUN

 `statePUN` is made available under a Creative Commons CC0 1.0 license, meaning it is dedicated to the public domain and may be freely used, shared, and modified.

+Authors:

+Michael Cao.
+Author, maintainer.

 Suggested citation: